bpesquet/mlcourse/lectures/project_workflow/README.md

 **Mean Absolute Error** (less sensitive to outliers) and **MSE** may also be used.

+> Assessing performance for classification tasks involves specific metrics.
+See [here](../classification_performance/) for more details.

 ### Step 3.2: start with a baseline model

 For each learning type (supervised, unsupervised...), several models of various complexity exist.